Mitigating the Influence of Distractor Tasks in LMs with Prior-Aware Decoding: Related Work

 \section{Related Work}

-\textbf{Inverse Scaling.} For most tasks performance scales together with the model scale (model and dataset size, amount of compute).
-However, for certain tasks a phenomenon of \textit{inverse scaling} is observed, where increasing the scale of the model leads to worse performance.
-It was introduced by \citet{lin2021truthfulqa} to characterise the tendency of LMs to repeat common misconceptions. \citet{mckenzie2023inverse} further developed the notion and provided the Inverse Scaling dataset as well as several informal categories. \citet{wei2023inverse} adds to the discussion, showing that of the original eleven tasks, only four persist in demonstrating inverse scaling on models of up to 540b parameters.
+\textbf{Inverse Scaling.} For most tasks, performance scales together with the model scale (model size, dataset size, and training compute).
+However, certain tasks exhibit \textit{inverse scaling}, where increasing the scale of the model leads to worse performance.
+The term was introduced by \citet{lin-etal-2022-truthfulqa} to characterise the tendency of LMs to repeat common misconceptions. \citet{mckenzie2023inverse} further developed the notion and provided the Inverse Scaling dataset as well as several informal categories. \citet{wei2023inverse} adds to the discussion, showing that of the original eleven tasks in the Inverse Scaling dataset, only four persist in demonstrating inverse scaling on models of up to 540B parameters.
 We apply our method to three of those four tasks.
-Our work is the first to offer a formal account of the mechanisms that have so far only been informally hypothesised, and we use this to develop a novel technique that improves performance.
+Our work is the first to offer a formal account of the mechanisms that have so far only been informally hypothesised in \citet{wei2023inverse}, and we use this to develop a novel technique that improves performance.

-\textbf{Problems Related to Strong Priors.} While in this paper we focus on the problem of strong priors in the domain of language modelling, a somewhat similar problem also occurs in diffusion models for image generation.
+\textbf{Problems Related to Strong Priors.} While in this paper we investigate the problem of strong priors in the domain of language modelling (discussed primarily in Section~\ref{sec:priors}), a somewhat similar problem also occurs in diffusion models for image generation.
 Diffusion models have been observed to sometimes struggle to generate images that have a precise correspondence to the prompt.
 This problem is especially pronounced for complex prompts that include rare words, or describe implausible scenes, spatial relations, or compositionality.
-One technique for mitigating this problem in diffusion models is classifier-free guidance \citep{ho2022classifier}.
+One technique for mitigating this problem in diffusion models is classifier-free guidance \citep{ho2021classifierfree}.
 It samples the diffusion model using a linear combination of conditioned and unconditioned score estimates $(1+w)\cdot e(z_t,c)-w\cdot e(z_t)$, where $z_t$ is the image at the denoising step $t$, $c$ is the conditioning information such as the prompt, $e$ is the model and $w$ is the guidance weight.
-High guidance weight improves text-image alignment \citep{saharia2022photorealistic}, although values that are high often lead to images that are over-saturated or have a generally unnatural appearance.
+High guidance weight improves text-image alignment \citep{saharia2022photorealistic}, although high values often lead to over-saturated images or have a generally unnatural appearance.
 The technique that we present in this paper uses a somewhat similar combination of differently conditioned model outputs to mitigate the problem of strong priors in LMs.